 - The panelist invite is an automated email from PFMC WEBINAR, and the key information is at the bottom of the invite where the “dial in” instructions are to join via telephone.
-You will join via web browser first for the visual portion of the meeting, then follow the instructions in the invite to connect via telephone audio, using the unique to you participant ID to join your telephone to the Panelist list to be able to speak. *6 is your command to mute/unmute yourself.
+You will join via web browser first (as an attendee) for the visual portion of the meeting, then follow the instructions in the invite to connect via telephone audio, using the unique to you participant ID to join your telephone to the Panelist list to be able to speak. *6 is your command to mute/unmute yourself.

 Alternative options: Join using RingCentral Meeting smartphone or tablet app

 RingCentral offers an app available in both iOS and Android app stores.
 Download and install the application to your smartphone or tablet to participate.

 You’ll want to make sure you download the RingCentral Meeting application as they offer other products.

 Why doesn’t the Council use other platforms that are approved by my organization?

 The Council has spent a significant amount of time testing various meeting platforms.
 Ultimately the decision was made to use RingCentral (which is powered by Zoom) because it met the primary needs of our organization.

 The Council’s role is to host transparent and publicly accessible meetings to help facilitate fishery management.
 To manage these meetings and to ensure we are not victims of “zoom bombs” and other disruptions, it is important that our meeting platform allow us to limit those who can share their screens, unmute themselves, and control screen annotations, etc., while remaining easy for general public use.